CSC Officers and Exec 2022/23

-Duties of Society Officers to the CSC – As elected officers, you have a duty of care to your society, but you also have certain responsibilities towards the CSC.
+Duties of Society Officers to the CSC – Elected officers, have a duty of care to your society, but you also have certain responsibilities towards the CSC.
 If you are experiencing any difficulties with regards to running your society, please either call into the office or email us and we will try to fix the problem together.

-The responsibility and duties of the Chairperson of the CSC shall be:
+The responsibility and duties of the Chairperson of the CSC:

 - the chairing of meetings of the Committee and Executive.